Athulmr4/Intelligent-Media-Processing-Pipeline/README.md

 ### Processing Flow

-1. **Upload**: Client sends image via `POST /api/v1/images/upload`
+1. **Upload**: The client fires an image over to `POST /api/v1/images/upload`.
-2. **Store**: Image saved to disk, metadata + SHA-256 hash stored in SQLite
+2. **Store**: We save the image to disk and stash its metadata (plus a SHA-256 hash) in SQLite.
-3. **Enqueue**: Image ID pushed to in-memory processing queue
+3. **Enqueue**: The image's ID gets pushed to an in-memory queue.
-4. **Response**: Client receives `201` with processing ID immediately (< 50ms)
+4. **Response**: The client gets a fast `201` response with a processing ID (usually under 50ms).
-5. **Async Processing**: Queue worker picks up the job:
-   - Updates status to `processing`
-   - Runs 7 analyzers (dimension check first, then 6 in parallel)
-   - Stores all results in a single DB transaction
-   - Calculates weighted overall score
-   - Updates status to `completed` or `failed`
+5. **Async Processing**: A background worker picks up the job, marks it as `processing`, and runs all 7 analyzers (dimension checks go first, the rest run in parallel).
+Once done, it saves all results in a single database transaction, calculates a final score, and marks the job as `completed` (or `failed`).
-6. **Retrieve**: Client polls for results via status/results APIs
+6. **Retrieve**: The client can then poll our status/results APIs to see the final output.

 ### Queue Strategy

-**Choice**: Custom in-memory queue with concurrency control.
+**My approach**: I went with a custom in-memory queue that handles concurrency.

-**Rationale**: For a take-home assignment, adding Redis + BullMQ would increase infrastructure complexity without demonstrating additional engineering understanding.
-The custom implementation shows:
+**Why?**: Since this is a take-home assignment, throwing in Redis and BullMQ felt like it would just bloat the infrastructure without really proving much.
+Building a custom queue allowed me to show off how to handle:
-- Concurrency limiting (configurable, default 3)
+- Concurrency limits (it defaults to 3 jobs at a time)
-- Exponential backoff retries (base 2s, max 3 attempts)
+- Exponential backoff for retries (starts at 2s, max 3 tries)
-- Dead letter queue for permanently failed jobs
+- A dead letter queue for jobs that completely fail
-- Event-driven architecture for logging/monitoring
+- Event-driven logging
-- Graceful shutdown (waits for active jobs)
+- Graceful shutdowns (making sure active jobs finish before the server dies)

-**Production upgrade path**: Swap `ProcessingQueue` class with BullMQ adapter (same interface).
+**Moving to production**: If this were a real app, you could just swap my `ProcessingQueue` class for a BullMQ adapter since they share the same interface.

 ### Database Schema